+Eligibility for Membership

-Eligibility for An OTRFT employee may elect to join on or after their date of hire.
-OTFRT Membership employees who were members of the Plan on December 31, 2018 will accrue benefits under the Design Two provisions for service on and after January 1.
-2019.
+An OTRFT employee may elect to join on or after their date of hire.
+OTFRT employees who were members of the Plan on December 31, 2018 will accrue benefits under the Design Two provisions for service on and after January 1, 2019.

 A Design Two full-time employee shall join on their date of hire (unless otherwise stated in the Plan provisions).

 OTRFT Design Two employees may elect to join on or after their date of hire (or effective date of employer participation if later).

+Member Contributions

 An OTRFT member shall contribute 9% of pensionable earnings.

-Member Contributions A Design Two member shall contribute 9% of pensionable earnings unless otherwise specified in the Plan text per their employer's agreement, provided that the contribution may not exceed 9% of pensionable earnings.
+A Design Two member shall contribute 9% of pensionable earnings unless otherwise specified in the Plan text per their employer's agreement, provided that the total member and employer contribution may not exceed 18% of pensionable earnings.

 Member contributions may not exceed the maximum amount that may be permitted for registered pension plans, as specified under Section 8503(4)(a) of the Regulations of the Income Tax Act.

-Members who are receiving benefits under a long term disability plan ("LTD") or are disabled under the Worker's Safety and Insurance Act ("WSIA) are not required to contribute to the Plan, but may elect to do so as follows: WSIA - no contributions for the first 12 months (contributions credited based on deemed earnings), thereafter member may elect to contribute based on actual WSIA benefits (as opposed to deemed earnings) LTD - member may elect to contribute based on actual LTD benefits (as opposed to deemed earnings) Employer The employers are required to match the member contributions.
-Contributions Employer contributions may exceed member contributions for a set period in accordance with the Plan provisions for that employer.
-Retirement Dates Normal Retirement Date The normal retirement date is the last day of the month coincident with or next following the attainment of age 65.
-Early Retirement Date A member may choose to retire early on the last day of the month coincident with or next following the attainment of age 50.
-Normal Retirement Normal Retirement Pension = Base Benefit + AIW Benefit Pension Base Benefit The product of 8.5% multiplied by the sum of member contributions and employer contributions remitted to the Plan under the Design Two provisions on behalf of that member.
-AIW Benefit AIW Benefit = AIW Adjusted Design Two Benefit - Base Benefit
+Members who are receiving benefits under a long term disability plan ("LTD") or are disabled under the Worker's Safety and Insurance Act ("WSIA") are not required to contribute to the Plan, but may elect to do so as follows:

+- 2) WSIA no contributions for the first 12 months (contributions credited based on deemed earnings), thereafter member may elect to contribute based on actual WSIA benefits (as opposed to deemed earnings) - 3) LTD member may elect to contribute based on actual LTD benefits (as opposed to deemed earnings)

-MERCER 50
+Employer Contributions

+The employers are required to match the member contributions, unless otherwise specified in the Plan text per their employer's agreement, provided that the total member and employer contribution may not exceed 18% of pensionable earnings.

+Employer contributions may exceed member contributions for a set period in accordance with the Plan provisions for that employer.

+Retirement Dates

+Normal Retirement Date

+The normal retirement date is the last day of the month coincident with or next following the attainment of age 65.

+Early Retirement Date

+• A member may choose to retire early on the last day of the month coincident with or next following the attainment of age 50.

+Normal Retirement Pension

+Normal Retirement Pension = Base Benefit + AIW Benefit

+Base Benefit

+The product of 8.5% multiplied by the sum of member contributions and employer contributions remitted to the Plan under the Design Two provisions on behalf of that member.

+AIW Benefit

+AIW Benefit = AIW Adjusted Design Two Benefit - Base Benefit